 Board of Education

 The Upland Unified School District Board of Education is the governing body of the district.
 Our Board is composed of five elected community members who work together to ensure that our district creates excellence for all students.
-The Board makes major decisions for the district regarding educational goals, staffing, and school policy and ensures that the district is financially accountable to the public.
-The district staff, headed by the Superintendent of Schools, carries out the policies and actions of the Board.
+The Board makes decisions for the district regarding educational goals, staffing, and school policy and ensures that the district is financially accountable to the public.
+District staff, headed by the Superintendent of Schools, carries out the policies and actions of the Board.

 ACCESSIBILITY, SPECIAL ACCOMMODATION